-- Inadequate staffing - There is an improvement realized pertaining to submission of report to the DCF.
-These report amongst others address areas of Local Government Five Year Strategic Agenda - There is still inadequate support/ resources given to Local Municipalities for the effective and sustained functioning of the communication unit. - Inadequate consideration and attendance of communication matters in most constituent municipalities of the District. - Place Marketing and branding of the District.
+- Inadequate staffing in local municipalities - There is an improvement realized pertaining to submission of report to the DCF, addressing areas of Local Government Five Year Strategic Agenda - There is still inadequate support/ resources given to Local Municipalities for the effective and sustainable functioning of the communication units. - Inadequate consideration and attendance of communication matters in most constituent municipalities of the District. - Place Marketing and branding of the District needs to be augmented.